Which Purina One Dry Recipes

 For this reason, we do not consider corn a preferred component in any dog food.

-On the brighter side, by-product meals are meat concentrates and contain nearly 300% more protein than fresh poultry.
+On the brighter side, by-product meals are meat concentrates and contain nearly 300% more protein than fresh chicken.

 Although soybean meal contains 48% protein, this ingredient would be expected to have a lower biological value than meat.